 To test whether O&M traffic is separated from user plane traffic, control plane traffic is separated from user plane traffic.

-Procedure and execution steps:

 Pre-Condition:

 The PGW has at least one separate (logical) interface dedicated to O&M traffic and at least two (logical) interfaces for control plane traffic and user plane traffic respectively.
 The PGW for which the test applies and that fail to meet this precondition fail the test by definition.

-Execution Steps
+Execution Steps:

 Execute the following steps: